shyamvkansagra/slate/source/includes/_customWishlistPage.md

 Argument | Type | Description
 --------- | ------- | -----------
 callbackFn | function | A callback function with a single argument, which is a  JSON response on success. event type | int | enum Reference

 ## Email Wishlist

+### _swat.sendEmailWishList(callbackFn, toEmailId, fromName, note, hashtag<sub class="subscript">opt</sub>)

 Sends an email with the wishlist contents of the current user to a given email id.

 ```javascript
 window._swat.sendEmailWishList(